 I’m sure everyone would agree with me when I say this.
 Reading is one of the best ways to gain and polish up your knowledge about all things old and new.
 If you are interested in sports, it is a great idea to read a book which explains the nitty-gritty about the game, the rules, its history and people who made it big.
 This article aims at introducing you to some of the best Tennis books.
 These books can be biographies, journals or even guides, but they all have one thing in common – they add to your tennis trivia and make you smarter than you were before.Recommend related stories: The Fastest Tennis Forehands In History The Best Table Tennis Player Of All Time The 3 Best Table Tennis Players In The World

 - Rafa by Rafael Nadal and John Carlin

 Get inside the head of the timeless tennis champion, Rafael Nadal.
 In this autobiography, Nadal reveals all the secrets of his game and personal instances which resulted in him being the champion he is today.
 Written in association with journalist John Carlin, this book is a great read and particularly inspirational for aspiring tennis prodigies.
 The book goes back to intricate and earliest details of when Nadal started training with his uncle Toni at the tender age of 4 years old.
-From that little child to the Wimbledon winning champ, this book takes the readers on a journey – a journey starting from small dreams to actual realization of those very dreams.
+From that little child to the Wimbledon winning champ, this book takes the readers on a journey – a journey starting from small dreams to the actual realization of those very dreams.
 An insight into what it takes to be a tennis superstar, this book definitely is one of the best tennis books of all time.